Amsh23/Amsh23/connecttocisofordummiesoneclick/README.md

 1. Click a server button in the GUI
 2. Cisco AnyConnect opens automatically with the server URL pre-filled
-3. Enter your credentials in AnyConnect:
+3. Enter your credentials in AnyConnect (saved from first-time setup)
-   - Username: amir1382AT
-   - Password: amir1382AT
 4. Click Connect in AnyConnect

 ## Requirements